 Tower of London (City of London)

-The Tower of London is one of our cities most iconic landmarks.
+The Tower of London is one of our city's most iconic landmarks.

-Begun as a palace and fortress by William the Conquerer in the 11th century, today the Tower is a series or turrets, walls, and buildings, encompassing centuries of history.
+Begun as a palace and fortress by William the Conquerer in the 11th century, today the Tower is a series of turrets, walls, and buildings, encompassing centuries of history.

 Consider visiting the Tower after taking our City of London Tour as this will be your final stop!